Kottwitz's nearby cycles conjecture for a class of unitary Shimura varieties: Compressing the local model with Morita Equivalence

-I make three final simplifications before stating the most condensed definition of the local model.

-Because of Lemma \ref{Lgapfiller} (page \pageref{Lgapfiller}), the assumption made on page \pageref{Aquasisplit}, and the description of $ G_{\Q_p} $ in the previous subsection, I know that $ G_{\Q_p} $ is the similitude group of the hermitian form defined by the identity matrix.
-I claim that I can replace this hermitian form by the the hermitian form defined by the \textit{anti}-identity matrix.
-This is possible because, by the classification of hermitian forms over local fields, an isomorphism class of hermitian forms is determined (see 1.6(ii) on page 351 in \cite{Sc}) by its dimension (which is the same for both), and the image of its determinant (meaning the determinant of the Gram matrix defining the form) in the norm class group $ \Q_p^{\times} / N_{F/\Q_p} ( F^{\times} ) $.
-The determinant of the anti-identity matrix is $ \pm 1 $ and for unramified extensions the norm map $ N_{F/\Q_p} : \mathcal{O}^{\times} \rightarrow \Z_p^{\times} $ is \textit{surjective}, so both these hermitian forms are in the same class. \textit{I now use $ \phi $ to refer to the hermitian form defined by the anti-identity matrix}.

-The second simplification is to notice that all concepts of duality and orthogonality can be rewritten to use $ \phi $ instead of $ \psi $.
+First, notice that all concepts of duality and orthogonality can be rewritten to use $ \phi : F^d \times F^d \rightarrow F $, the hermitian form corresponding to $ \psi $ according to ``Extraction of Hermitian Forms'', instead of $ \psi $.
 The explicit correspondence between alternating forms like $ \psi $ and hermitian forms $ \phi $ on page \pageref{extractionofhermitianforms} implies that